Pressure at infinity and strong positive recurrence in negative curvature: Strong positive recurrence

 \end{defi}

 In~\cite[Thms 1.2, 1.4 and 1.6]{PS16}, the following result, reformulated here thanks to Theorem~\ref{theo:HTS}, is proven.

-\begin{theo}[Pit-Schapira] Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature and bounded first derivative of the curvature.
-Let $F:T^1M\to \bbR$ be a Hölder continuous map. \begin{enumerate} \item The potential $F$ is recurrent iff $(\Gamma,F)$ is divergent, iff $m^F$ is ergodic and conservative \item The potential $F$ is positively recurrent iff $m^F$ is finite. \item The potential $F$ is positively recurrent iff it is recurrent and there exists a compact set $K\subset M$ which intersects at least a closed geodesic, and $\widetilde K\subset \widetilde M$ with $p_\Gamma(\widetilde K)=K$, such that
+\begin{theo}[Pit-Schapira] Let $F:T^1M\to \bbR$ be a Hölder-continuous map with finite topological pressure. \begin{enumerate} \item The potential $F$ is recurrent if and only if $(\Gamma,F)$ is divergent, if and only if $m^F$ is ergodic and conservative \item The potential $F$ is positively recurrent if and only if $m^F$ is finite. \item The potential $F$ is positively recurrent if and only if it is recurrent and there exists a compact subset $K\subset M$ whose interior intersects at least a closed geodesic, and a compact subset $\tilde K\subset \tilde M$ with $p_\Gamma(\tilde K)=K$, such that

 \end{enumerate} \end{theo}

 In Section~\ref{sec:SPR-implique-PR}, we will prove the following result.